MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Results And Analysis

 \subsection{Baselines}

 As a parameter-efficient method, we first compare with full fine-tuning.
 To further verify the effectiveness of our method, we build strong baselines by adapting popular vision adapters to the VTR task.
-The details are as follows. \\ {\bf Full fine-tuning.} Update all parameters for each task.\\ {\bf AdaptMLP\cite{adaptmlp}.} This module is a bottleneck block containing two fully connected layers $W_{\rm down}\in\mathbb R^{d\times d^{\prime}}$ and $W_{\rm up}\in\mathbb R^{d^{\prime}\times d}$, where $d$ is the feature dimension and $d^{\prime} \ll d$.
+The details are as follows. \\ {\bf Full fine-tuning.} Update all parameters for each task, which refers to the ``MeanP'' Method in \cite{c4c}.\\ {\bf AdaptMLP~\cite{adaptmlp}.} This module is a bottleneck block containing two fully connected layers $W_{\rm down}\in\mathbb R^{d\times d^{\prime}}$ and $W_{\rm up}\in\mathbb R^{d^{\prime}\times d}$, where $d$ is the feature dimension and $d^{\prime} \ll d$.
 AdaptMLP has two forms according to its location in the transformer block.
-In \textit{parallel} form, it is placed after \texttt{FFN} and takes the form of where $x$ is the output of \texttt{FFN} as in Eq.~\eqref{eq:basic_text}.
-In \textit{sequential} form, it has the form of where $x$ is slightly abused to represent the input of \texttt{FFN}.
-Due to its simplicity, AdaptMLP can be conveniently applied to transformer structures.
+In \textit{parallel} form, it is placed after \texttt{FFN} and takes the form of { \abovedisplayskip{0.1cm} \belowdisplayskip{0.1cm} }where $x$ is the input of \texttt{FFN} as in Eq.~\eqref{eq:basic_text}.
+In \textit{sequential} form, it has the form of { \abovedisplayskip{0.1cm} \belowdisplayskip{0.1cm} Due to its simplicity, AdaptMLP can be conveniently applied to transformer structures.
 Therefore, we use sequential AdaptMLP (for its better performance) in the text encoder to tailor the following vision adapters to VTR.
 We use Adapt$_{par/seq}$ to represent these forms in result tables.\\

-{\bf Convpass\cite{convpass}. } It uses convolution for adaptation in vision domains.
+{\bf Convpass~\cite{convpass}. } It uses convolution for adaptation in vision domains.
 Specifically, the patch features are separated from the [CLS] features and reshaped to the 2D matrix according to their spatial locations.
-Then, both the [CLS] and patches features are fed into Convpass respectively

-{\bf ST-Adapter\cite{st}. } This module is for adapting image model to video tasks, employed at the beginning of each transformer block.
-It uses a depth-wise 3D-convolution to capture Spatio-Temporal information as follows
+Then, both the [CLS] and patches features are fed into Convpass respectively { \abovedisplayskip{0.1cm} \belowdisplayskip{0.1cm} }{\bf ST-Adapter~\cite{st}. } This module is for adapting image model to video tasks, employed at the beginning of each transformer block.
+It uses a depth-wise 3D-convolution to capture Spatio-Temporal information as follows { \abovedisplayskip{0.1cm} \belowdisplayskip{0.1cm} }{\bf CM-Adapter~\cite{cm_thu}. } Based on AdaptMLP~\cite{adaptmlp}, it simply appends a shared learnable weight between encoders.
+The module is inserted to each layer of CLIP. { \abovedisplayskip{0.1cm} \belowdisplayskip{0.1cm} }where $\sigma(\cdot)$ is activation function.